datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``<any url system property>``
      -
      - The REST system extends the URL system, so any property from the URL system can be applied.
      -
      -

+   * - ``headers``
+     - Dict<String,String>
+     - A optional set of header values to set as defaults in the requests made using the REST system.
+Both keys and values must evaluate to strings.
+Note that any "Authorization" header provided in this object is automatically overwritten when using the ``jwt_token`` property.
+Note that the keys in this mapping can be overridden in the ``operations`` section but cannot be discarded.
+     -
+     -